 4. CyBe Construction

-Based in the Netherlands, CyBe Construction specializes in 3D concrete printing technology, offering a comprehensive suite of services including design, engineering, and training.
+Based in the Netherlands, CyBe Construction offers a comprehensive suite of services including design, engineering, and training.
 The company’s CyBe RC 3D printer, a robotic crawler, facilitates the construction of structures with increased speed and sustainability.

 5. ICON Technology, Inc.

-ICON Technology, Inc. is a leading player in the 3D printing construction market and it is headquartered in Austin, Texas, U.S. The company develops advanced construction technologies utilizing 3D printing robotics, software, and materials.
+ICON Technology develops advanced construction technologies utilizing 3D printing, robotics, software, and materials.
 The company’s Vulcan construction system combines hardware, materials, and software to construct homes and large-scale structures efficiently.

-In March 2025, ICON announced plans to construct 3D-printed homes in Austin's Mueller neighbourhood, Texas, U.S. Designed by the Michael Hsu Office of Architecture, these homes range from 650 to 2,400 square feet.
+In March 2025, ICON announced plans to construct 3D-printed homes in Austin's Mueller neighborhood, Texas, U.S. Designed by the Michael Hsu Office of Architecture, these homes range from 650 to 2,400 square feet.

 6. Sika AG

-Sika AG, a Swiss multinational company, offers comprehensive solutions for 3D concrete printing under its Sikacrete 3D product line.
+Sika AG, a Swiss multinational company, offers comprehensive solutions for additive manufacturing under its Sikacrete 3D product line.
 The company’s technology enables the rapid and precise printing of concrete structures, catering to various project requirements.
 Sika's expertise spans concrete admixtures, robotics, and process control systems, positioning them as a key player in the 3D printing construction market.

 7. WASP S.r.l.